schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 #### Monitoring IP

 The VPN gateway requires a monitoring IP.
 Setting a monitoring IP installs a static route, so each IP must be unique.
 Optimally, the monitoring IP should be the least possible amount of hops away from the gateway.
 For Mullvad specifically, we can "abuse" the local infrastructure that's available through a Mullvad connection.
-Any of the following IPs are only _one_ hop away from the tunnel exit:
+Any of the following IPs are only _one_ hop away from the tunnel exit.

 - `100.64.0.1` to `100.64.0.3` are [Mullvad's ad-blocking and tracker-blocking DNS service servers](https://mullvad.net/it/blog/2021/5/27/how-set-ad-blocking-our-app/)
 - `10.64.0.1` is the local Mullvad gateway